Hot Flashes: A Warning Sign for Alzheimer’s

 To better manage hot flashes and potentially reduce the risk of Alzheimer’s, potential interventions for reducing hot flashes, such as lifestyle modifications and certain medications, should be explored.

-Additionally, the role of hormone replacement in managing hot flashes and Alzheimer’s risk should be further investigated.
+Additionally, the role of hormone replacement therapy in managing hot flashes and Alzheimer’s risk should be further investigated.

 Understanding Menopause and Its Impact on Alzheimer’s